xuru/pyvisdk/docs/source/do/host_diagnostic_partition_create_description.rst

     .. py:attribute:: diskUuid

         The UUID of the SCSI disk on which to create the diagnostic partition.
-This disk UUID will match that found in the identification field of the creation spec.
+This disk UUID will match that found in the identification field of the creation spec.See HostScsiDiskSee uuid

     .. py:attribute:: layout